 - Act as course placement exams at some schools, enabling you to exempt entry-level survey classes.

 - Bolster your case for admittance to a specific major or school within a university.

 - Offer international students a chance to show subject mastery to admissions teams who are more familiar with U.S. standards of course rigor.

 - Provide multilingual and/or ESL students an opportunity to showcase expertise.

 - Give you a competitive edge.

-- Are required or recommended at many top colleges and universities.*
+- Are recommended at many top colleges and universities.*